 Common Causes of Car Accidents in Lake Charles

-- Reckless driving: Reckless driving includes behaviors like tailgating, failing to yield to stop signs or traffic signals, or speeding.
-The NHTSA reports that speeding was a factor in 26% of traffic fatalities in 2017.
-It creates a greater likelihood that the driver will lose control of the car and causes more severe injuries when there is a crash.
+Reckless driving includes behaviors like tailgating, failing to obey stop signs or traffic signals, and excessive speeding.
+The NHTSA reports that speeding killed 11,258 people in 2020.
+Speeding creates a greater likelihood that a driver will lose control of their car and it causes more severe injuries when there is a crash.

-Contact a Lake Charles Car Accident Lawyer to Review Your Case
+Let a Lake Charles Car Accident Lawyer Review Your Case

 to find a Morris Bart office near you.